247: Listening Isn’t a Behavior You Can See, with Elizabeth Sautter, CCC-SLP

 Some of the resources may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.

-Today’s Guest
+My Guest

-Elizabeth A. Sautter, MA, CCC, SLP
+Elizabeth A. Sautter, MA, CCC-SLP

-Elizabeth A. Sautter, MA, CCC, is a speech-language pathologist, speaker, author, and trainer, with expertise in social communication, emotional regulation, and executive functioning.
+Elizabeth Sautter is a speech-language pathologist, speaker, author, and trainer, with expertise in social communication, emotional regulation, and executive functioning.
 She is the author of Make Social and Emotional Learning Stick!
 Practical activities to help your child manage emotions, navigate social situations & reduce anxiety, along with many other resources, including an online course and community for parents.
 Elizabeth collaborates with the Zones of Regulation team as a trainer and is a coauthor of the Zones children’s books, card decks, and games.
 She is also part of the Everyday Regulation team where she has helped create the revised neurodiversity-affirming Whole Body Listening Larry resources focused.
 Elizabeth loves connecting on social @elizabeth.sautter (IG), ElizabethSautterMACCCSLP (FB) or www.ElizabethSautter.com

 Transcript